2014 Museum Internships are Now Open!

 - Teamwork and community leadership.

-There is a required orientation and training from 31 May to 8 June 2013.
-Possible internship extension is available through 7 Sept 2013.
+Internship compensation is $3,000.00 and position includes housing.
+This program is scheduled from 28 May to 30 August 2014.
+There is a required orientation and training from 28 May to 14 June 2014.
+Possible internship extension is available through 6 Sept 2014.
 CPR and First Aid training is provided during orientation week.

 Please return the application along with a your resume, a detailed letter of interest and college transcripts to Andrew Mckenna-Foster, Director of Natural Science, Maria Mitchell Association, 4 Vestal Street, Nantucket, MA 02554 no later than 15 February 2013.
 Materials or inquiries may be sent by e-mail to firstname.lastname@example.org or by fax to 508-228-1031.
 For questions, call 508- 228-9198.